mozilla/chromeless/docs/md/dev-guide/custom-dom-events.md

 Chromeless introduces several non-standard DOM events which allow application code increased priviledges and visibility.
-These custom events are camel cased with the prefix `Chromeless` to make it obvious that they're non-standard and prevent collisions with other events.
 In addition to standard web events, chromless provides:

 **ChromlessLoadStart** - Dispatched on an `iframe` at the time when navigation starts.
 This event is delivered before any network interaction takes place.